1. Toynbee Tiles and House of Hades

-The most recent record on the map was from 2006, just over a decade behind the present.
-I scribbled down the locations in my notebook, determined to go looking the next day.
-I spent nearly my entire lunch break wandering and coming up short until I spotted one near a crosswalk.
-Maybe the map had been off a bit, I wasn't expecting to find anything here.
-I waited for traffic to subside, jogged out to the middle of the road and knelt down while an idling cab driver eyed me suspiciously.
+The most recent record on the map was from just over a decade ago: 2006.
+I scribbled down the locations in my notebook and spent nearly an entire lunch break wandering and coming up short until I spotted one near a crosswalk.
+Maybe the info had been off a bit; I wasn't expecting to find anything here.
+As traffic subsided, I jogged out to the middle of the road and knelt down while an idling cab driver eyed me suspiciously.

 Staring down at the asphalt, I had been expecting to read these cryptic words: